Waidthaler/simplecli/README.md

 because the others aim to do too much and can be a pain to use when you just need something quick and simple, or worse, when you need to do something complicated that the original programmer didn't anticipate.
-All `parseCliArgs` it does is parse CLI options.
+All `parseCliArgs` does is parse CLI options.
 It doesn't handle exotic edge cases, validate arguments, or anything else.

 What it does: